Your first step

 Maddison McCarthy

 Maddison began working in Family Law whilst completing her Juris Doctor at the University of Melbourne having previously obtained a Bachelor of Arts.
-Maddison joined our team as a Law Graduate and is now an Associate of our firm.
+Maddison joined our team as a Law Graduate and is now Managing Senior Associate of our firm.

 Outside of work hours, Maddison has worked on significant legal research projects, including an ongoing access to justice project with Fitzroy Legal Service, and excels at undertaking legal research into complex and nuanced family law issues.